Comic-Studio-Modding-Council/BetterCSEdit/README.md

 * 1.2 - Removed ```maxlength = '3'``` because it's doesn't working anymore

 ### We need your help!
 * I'm currently lack of JS skill, so if you want you can fork this or DM me: Bang1338#5701 to fill god damn hole in my brain(cell).
 I love to see your support!
-Skilled JS coded deserve the love! :heart:
+Skilled JS coder deserve the love! :heart:

 ### Special thank:
 [tungdo0602](https://github.com/tungdo0602) - Optimizing code and more